c4tom/DreamDevBox/docs/_includes/snippets/examples/next-steps.rst

    * :ref:`devilbox_intranet_phpredmin`
    * :ref:`devilbox_intranet_phpmemcachedadmin`

-Enhance the Devilbox
+Enhance the DreamDevBox
 --------------------

-Go ahead and make the Devilbox more smoothly by setting up its core features.
+Go ahead and make the DreamDevBox more smoothly by setting up its core features.

 .. seealso::
    * :ref:`setup_valid_https`